-Engineers from US commercial space firm Rocket Lab are celebrating after carrying out the first ever-successful launch of a privately built orbital class space rocket from a private launch site.
+Engineers from US/Kiwi commercial space firm Rocket Lab are celebrating after carrying out the first ever-successful launch of a privately built orbital class space rocket from a private launch site.

 The group’s Electron rocket, a 17m long launch system developed for delivering small payloads, such as cubesats, into space, was launched on 25th May from a purpose built space port on New Zealand’s Mahia Peninsula.

 Designed to carry a payload of around 150kg, the rocket is powered by Rocket Lab’s own Rutherford engines (named after the famous physicist Ernest Rutherford).
 Fuelled with liquid Oxygen and Kerosene the engine uses pumps powered by battery-powered electric motors rather than a gas generator, expander, or preburner.
 Many of the engine’s key components are fabricated using an electron beam melting 3D printing process.